 Ph.D Qualifying Examination Requirements and Procedures

-The evaluation process is administered by the Graduate Program Coordinator and Advising Staff.
+The evaluation process is administered by the Graduate Program Coordinator (GPC) and Graduate Academic Advising Staff.

-- The student's research, including a written report describing the study (5 pages including references in the format of a major conference or journal paper in your field) and a 15-20 minute oral presentation describing the research; and
+- The student's research, including a written report describing the study (5 pages including references in the format of a major conference or journal paper in your field.
+If a faculty member contributed to the paper, please indicate student/faculty contribution level) and a 15-20 minute oral presentation describing the research; and

-- The student's response to committee questions about the research and associated foundational concepts.
+- The student's response to the panel's questions about the research and associated foundational concepts.